"Playing" for The Mets

 wasnt going to be a dead give-away.
 Andy and I were going to have to earn this win

-tomato under Nettles foot and one cute redhead peering from the outfield
+The count was one ball, one squished tomato under Nettles foot, and one cute redhead

-bleacher-box windows of our Carter Street Stadium.
+peering from the outfield bleacher-box windows of Carter Street Stadium."

 This is it, I thought.
 Im gonna do it.
 As I pushed the

-get a tag on Andy should I pop the ball up.
-The count was now 3-2, bottom of the ninth
+tag on Andy should I pop the ball up.

-inning, game seven of the World Series, the go-ahead run at third base and its all
+Full count, bottom of the ninth inning, game seven of the World Series, the go-ahead run

-up to me and my filthy, pop-rock, sugar-glazed hands and Grand-Way special
+at third base and its all up to me and my filthy, pop-rock, sugar-glazed hands and

-sneakered feet.
+Grand Way special sneakered feet.

 I took a deep breath and settled in, focusing only on hitting the ball.
 Andys